Packet switching: Systems Network Architecture

 Systems Network Architecture (SNA) is IBM's proprietary networking architecture created in 1974.
 An IBM customer could acquire hardware and software from IBM and lease private lines from a common carrier to construct a private network.

 Telenet

 Telenet was the first FCC-licensed public data network in the United States.
 Telenet was incorporated in 1973 and started operations in 1975.
 It was founded by Bolt Beranek & Newman with Larry Roberts as CEO as a means of making packet switching technology public.
-Telenet initially used a proprietary virtual connection host interface, but changed the host interface to X.25 and the terminal interface to X.29.
+Telenet initially used a proprietary Virtual circuit host interface, but changed it to X.25 and the terminal interface to X.29 after their standardization in CCITT.
 It went public in 1979 and was then sold to GTE.